sdc-china/IDA-doc/_posts/2018-07-01-administration-users-management.md

   1. A user would be added to IDA system automatically if the user pass LDAP authentication from IDA login page.

-  2. A user with admin role could not add user from User Management page.
+  2. A user with admin role could not 'Add', 'Inactive' and 'Active' user from User Management page.

      ![][ldap_user_management]